Article updated on June 10th, 2021

 Overall, we can see that, while it is still unclear what is in store for the development and future of current Digital Health Passes, as of now, the Digital Green Certificate does not necessarily pose a threat to current health passport providers, both public and private, as long as they conform with the key information requirements established by the EC.

-However, if you want to learn more about the state of interoperability, data protection, and traceability initiatives looking to ensure a more secure and effective environment for Health Passes, take a look at the recording of our Digital Wellness Pass event.
+However, if you want to learn more about the state of interoperability, data protection, and traceability initiatives looking to ensure a more secure and effective environment for Health Passes, check out Plug and Play’s Travel & Hospitality Digital Wellness Pass Events: “Our Ticket Back to International Travel and Beyond” (February 2021) and “The Missing Link” (April 2021).

 Innovation in the travel & hospitality industry is happening.
 Don’t be left behind.